-Rodger’s next public presentation will be in September 15 and 16 at the Community for Integrative Learning in Wilmington DE.
-Information here
+Rodger Kamenetz will be offering a talk and workshop on poetry and dreams September 15 and 16 at the Community for Integrative Learning in Wilmington DE.

 BASHO & THE BURNING BUSH